man-group/ArcticDB/README.md

 ## Quickstart

-> :warning: **Pre-built binaries only available for Linux**: Windows and MacOS binaries are coming soon!
+> ⚠️ **Pre-built binaries only available for Linux and Windows**: MacOS binaries are coming soon!

 Install ArcticDB: